How to Become a Licensed Practical Nurse (LPN)

 - 4

-Consider Becoming a Certified LPN
+Consider Becoming Certified

 While not a requirement for employment, specialized certifications can improve earning potential and position you for career advancement.
+For example, the Certified Hospice and Palliative Licensed Nurse credential recognizes LPNs working with chronically ill patients.
 LPNs can pursue certifications in several specialties through state agencies and professional associations.

 LPN/LVN Program